Henry of Marcy: Cardinal and papal legate

-Abbot Henri attended Pope Alexander's Third Lateran Council, whose first session took place in the Lateran Basilica on 5 March 1179.
-On 11 March, Henri was appointed Bishop of Albano.
+Abbot Henry attended Pope Alexander's Third Lateran Council, whose first session took place in the Lateran Basilica on 5 March 1179.
+On 11 March, Henry was appointed Bishop of Albano.
 He was consecrated a bishop by Alexander III personally on the Sunday after Easter, 6 May 1179, in the church of S. Maria called Narcissae.
 His earliest subscription as a cardinal to a papal document, a privilege granted to the canons of the cathedral of Concordia, came on 4 May 1179.
 His latest subscription for Pope Alexander took place on 8 December 1179.
 From 1180 to the Fall of 1182, he was in France, serving as papal legate against the Albigensian heretics.

-In 1180, the legate Cardinal Henri of Marcy presided over a synod held at Limoges, dealing with a conflict between two churches in the diocese of Bordeaux, which had persisted through much of the 12th century.
+In 1180, the legate Cardinal Henry of Marcy presided over a synod held at Limoges, dealing with a conflict between two churches in the diocese of Bordeaux, which had persisted through much of the 12th century.
 He held another synod at Nôtre Dame de Puy on 15 September 1181.
-Since Pope Alexander died in Rome on 30 August 1181, Cardinal Henri did not attend the election of his successor, Pope Lucius III (Ubaldo Allucingoli), on 1 September 1181.
+Since Pope Alexander died in Rome on 30 August 1181, Cardinal Henry did not attend the election of his successor, Pope Lucius III (Ubaldo Allucingoli), on 1 September 1181.

-In 1181, the legate Henri, in association with Jean de Montlaur, the bishop of Maguelonne (later Montpellier), and Bernard, the bishop of Béziers (Biterrensis), deposed Pons d'Arsac, the bishop of Narbonne, as well as three archdeacons and the sacristan of the cathedral chapter.
+In 1181, the legate Henry, in association with Jean de Montlaur, the bishop of Maguelonne (later Montpellier), and Bernard, the bishop of Béziers (Biterrensis), deposed Pons d'Arsac, the bishop of Narbonne, as well as three archdeacons and the sacristan of the cathedral chapter.
 The reasons for the deposition are unknown.
-The action was appealed to Rome, but, on 16 May 1183, Pope Lucius affirmed the decision of the bishops, evidently considering their reasons sufficient, and ordered the cathedral chapter of Narbonne to obey Henri's injunctions.
+The action was appealed to Rome, but, on 16 May 1183, Pope Lucius affirmed the decision of the bishops, evidently considering their reasons sufficient, and ordered the cathedral chapter of Narbonne to obey Henry's injunctions.

 At Bazas, he held a synod on 24 November 1181.
 He held a synod at Limoges on 28 February 1182.
 He was in Poitiers on 1 April 1182, where he signed a document.

-On 19 May 1182, Cardinal Henri, the Papal legate, was in Paris, and, with Bishop Maurice de Sully, consecrated the high altar of the newly completed choir of Notre-Dame de Paris.
+On 19 May 1182, Cardinal Henry, the Papal legate, was in Paris, and, with Bishop Maurice de Sully, consecrated the high altar of the newly completed choir of Notre-Dame de Paris.

 He was back in Italy by 23 November 1182, when he began subscribing documents for Pope Lucius at Velletri, where the papal court was living in exile from Rome.